glaciusimpact/reverse-proxy/README.md

 -> LISTEN state: that's good.

-# 6 - Running the Web server on the other server
+# 6 - Running the web server on the other server

-The Web server will be a very simple one made with python.
+The web server will be a very simple one made with python.
 It does not need to be complicated for this lab.
 Feel free to change for another if you want (nginx, apache, a second Caddy, etc.).

 ```
 python3 -m http.server